ryanhightower/interview/SPELL_CHECK.md

 ## Instructions For Submission

-Please email us a link to a GitHub repository.
+Please email us a link to a GitHub repository containing your code.
 Include a `README.md` file with notes for us.
 If your code runs, please include instructions for running it.